liayin/blog/_posts/2021-9-30-literature-other.md

 [Heckman & Zhou (2022)](https://docs.iza.org/dp15252.pdf): Measuring Knowledge
 - Published as an IZA working paper
 - Psychometrically validated test scores are not comparable over time and people

+### Macro
+[Fitzgerald, Jones, Kulish & Nicolini (2024)](https://doi.org/10.1257/mac.20220273): Is There a Stable Relationship between Unemployment and Future Inflation?
+- Endogenous monetary policy distorts the Phillips curve at the national level.
+Locally, it still holds.